avand/sprinkles/README.md

 npm install
 ```

 This is the Ruby equivalent of running `bundle install`.
-Now you can run the following tasks individually:

-* `grunt concat`
-* `grunt jshint`
-* `grunt uglify`
+You can run tasks individually if you must but the default task, which is available simply by calling `grunt` should be all you need.

+When you're done with a feature, you should [semantically](sem) increment the version number in `package.json` and run `grunt` to update the distribution files.

+### Tests

-Unfortunately, you cannot run tests from the command line.
+Unfortunately, you cannot run Sprinkles' tests from the command line.
 This is due to the fact that things like PhantomJS, which usually drive headless tests, are not real browsers.
 This means that things like `document.cookie` and `window.location` don't behave like you'd expect.
 It seems sensible that running tests in-browser takes priority over running them from the command line so for now to run them boot up Sprinkles in web server (e.g., `python -m SimpleHTTPServer 8080`) and hit the test file directly (e.g. http://localhost:8080/test/index.html).

 Please note there is a separate test file dedicated to testing query strings because if you set `window.location.search` during a test, the browser will reload the page.
 In a separate file, it's possible to test query string parameters in isolation.

-When you're done with a feature, you should [semantically](sem) increment the version number in `package.json` and run `grunt build` to update the distribution files.

 [grn]: http://gruntjs.com
 [npm]: https://www.npmjs.org